English at Westacre

 At Westacre, the expectation is that children will read for a minimum of 5 times a week, for a minimum of 10 minutes.
 Each child has their own reading record, in their learning journal, which must be filled in by the child and signed by an adult.

 A weekly class record is kept of how many pupils read 5 times or more - a weekly class percentage is sent to the English Leader.
 The class in each year group with the best percentage each week will be announced in assembly and rewarded with 15 minutes of extra class wellbeing time in the library.
-Each half term, every pupil who has read regularly for every academic week is placed into a prize draw to win a £10 book token.
+Each term, every pupil who has read regularly for every academic week is placed into a prize draw to win a £10 book token; there is one winner from each year group every term.
 At the end of the academic year, every pupil who has read regularly for every academic week will be entered into a prize draw to win a £50 gift voucher for the Odeon Cinema.

 The teaching of grammar and punctuation is woven throughout the curriculum.
 Grammar is taught in creative and meaningful ways that go beyond simply knowing terms and categories, towards encouraging children to love playing with grammar and language.
 The purpose of punctuation is to clarify the meaning of texts.
 Readers use punctuation to help make sense of written texts while writers use punctuation to help communicate intended meaning to the reader.